mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0/sdk/quickstart/index.md

     }

 The `auth` field is a base64-encoded string of the form `<username>:<password>` where `<username>` and `<password>` are the actual username and password used to login to Docker registry.
-To generate value for `auth` field, use the following
+To generate the value for the `auth` field, use the following
 command: `echo -n "<username>:<password>" | base64`.

 <p class="message--note">
 <strong>NOTE: </strong>You can also inject your docker credentials by creating a secret and
-mounting it at <code>/home/kaptain/.docker/config.json</code>. <a href="https://github.com/mesosphere/kudo-kubeflow/blob/master/sdk/docs/source/credentials.rst">See the credentials docs</a>.
+mounting it at <code>/home/kaptain/.docker/config.json</code>.
+See the <a href="../credentials/">credentials documentation</a> for more details.
 </p>

 ## Prepare the model training

 ### Tensorflow

-Let's pick MNIST image classification as an example of the training code.
+What follows is an example of how to deploy a training model for MNIST image classification:

 1. Create a file named `train.py` with the following contents: